Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

 \subsection{LIMA Prototype and Experiments}

 In this section, we describe the construction of a LIMA prototype using a commercial LoRaWAN gateway as the starting point, and describe experiments to validate its operation.
-While the purpose of the simulation described in the previous section was to validate the design and evaluate performance at scale, the goal with the prototype is to confirm that the LIMA data plane tunneling is compatible with LoRaWAN, that multi-hop range extension and energy savings can be achieved without modifying the end-device or Server, and quantify any such gains.
+While the purpose of the simulation described in the previous section was to validate the design and evaluate performance at scale, the goal with the prototype and real-world testing is to confirm that the LIMA data plane tunneling and frames structure is compatible with LoRaWAN, that authentication works, and that multi-hop range extension and energy savings can be achieved without modifying the end-device or Server, and quantify any such gains.

-Accordingly, the prototype network is minimal, with one LG, one LR and one ED.
-Further, since the goal of the prototype is to evaluate the data plane and not the control plane, it uses static routes instead of the full-fledged REM based routing.
+Accordingly, the prototype network is minimal, with one LG, one LR and one ED, which tests a maximum of two hops.
+The key operational risks in more hops show up mostly in the \textit{control plane} (routing etc.) where the interaction with LoRaWAN specifics is minimal, and so has been validated by high-fidelity simulations.
+Further, the processes of packet encapsulation, inspection, and forwarding are functionally identical at each hop (Figures 4, 5), the 1-hop prototype can serve as a proof-of-concept for fundamental compatibility with LoRaWAN.
+Finally, since the goal of the prototype is to evaluate the data plane and not the control plane, it uses static routes instead of the full-fledged REM based routing.